eth-events/readthedocs/tutorials/query.rst

 -------------

 If you want play around with the HTTP-requests, you should install an HTTP client.
-For pretty-printed responses in the terminal, we recommend using `HTTPie <https://httpie.org/doc#installation>`__.
+The good ol' terminal users might use ``cURL``.
 For advanced usage and a graphical UI we recommend using `Postman <https://www.getpostman.com/apps>`__.
-We provide copy-pasteable commands for ``HTTPie`` throughout the tutorial, so if you want to follow along, it is advisable to install the software first.
+We provide copy-pasteable commands for ``cURL`` throughout the tutorial, so if you want to follow along, it is advisable to install the software first.

-You also will need a registered eth.events API-Account in order to run the REST calls.
+You also will need a `registered eth.events API-Account <https://account.eth.events/api/token>`__ in order to run the REST calls.
 The token of your account will be used in the following tutorial as ``$token``.
 Please replace the variables with your user and password.